secondRZ/swe-interview/topics/cs-details.md

   * For the home page, you need a `HomeController` class and an `Index()` method.
 Protocol is to put this inside of the **Controllers** folder.
 You can change this by editing Configure\(\) method \(in .Net core\) or the RegisterRoutes\(\) method in previous versions.
   * Each controller should have a method named `Index()` for that url path.
   * You can return `Content("With some text")`,  a `Redirect("/with/a/path")`, or a `View()`.
+  * Parameters can be used to capture post/get data as well.
+It will automatically match for request form field names and for query string parameters.
 * **Views**
   * When a controller returns View\(\), .Net searches for a folder within the **Views** folder with the same name as the controller, and a file within that folder with the same name as the method.
 So if the page is localhost:3000/Brandon/Friends, then the controller BrandonController and the method Friends will be hit.
 If it returns a view, .Net will look to **Views/Brandon/Friends.cshtml**, and if not there then **Views/Shared/Friends.cshtml**.
   * In razor, the `@{ var someCode = 5; }` syntax is used to say you're about to write some CSharp.
 Like the `<?php $someCode ?>` syntax in php.
 Once inside of the html, you can just use the at symbol and the variable like `@someCode`.